-The problem-based project oriented model for learning is recommended.
+The problem-based project-oriented model for learning is recommended.
 The model begins with the identifying of a problem, often growing out of a question or "wondering".
 This formulated problem then stands as the starting point for learning.
 A problem can be theoretical, practical, social, technical, symbolic, cultural and/or scientific and grows out of students' wondering within different disciplines and professional environments.
 As stated in the preamble as electronics is an important grounding for other disciplines (computer science, signal processing, and communications), the project topic can be Interdisciplinary in nature.
-However the chosen problem must involve the application of electronics and communication engineering fundamentals.
-Out of the total developed system setup, the project must involve minimum 40% electronic components.
-Although in a genuine case 100% software based project topic may be allowed.
+However, the chosen problem must involve the application of electronics and communication engineering fundamentals.
+Out of the total developed system setup, the project based model/activity preferably involve electronic components/hardware/software.
+Although in a genuine case project idea/model/ simulation model may be allowed.